soundpress/RulesOfNYC/docs/c26/index.rst

    (10) changes in two or more elements of the environment, no one of which is substantial, but taken together result in a material change to the environment.

 (b) [Reference to 43 RCNY § 6-15 Type II list, deemed to be State Type II list of 6 NYCRR Part 617.13.
 See City Planning Rules 43 RCNY § 5-02(b)(2).]
 For the purpose of determining whether an action will cause one of the foregoing consequences, the action shall be deemed to include other contemporaneous or subsequent actions which are included in any long-range comprehensive integrated plan of which the action under consideration is a part, which are likely to be undertaken as a result thereof, or which are dependent thereon.
 The significance of a likely consequence (i.e., where it is material, substantial, large, important, etc.) should be assessed in connection with its setting, its probability of occurring, its duration, its irreversibility, its controllability, its geographic scope and its magnitude (i.e., degree of change or its absolute size).
-Section 6-15 of this chapter refers to lists of actions which are likely to have a significant effect on the environment and contains lists of actions found not to have a significant effect on the environment.
+43 RCNY § 6-15 refers to lists of actions which are likely to have a significant effect on the environment and contains lists of actions found not to have a significant effect on the environment.